Content Map Terms

 • A failed or incomplete medical abortion.

-• Death of the embryo or fetus (also called spontaneous abortion or miscarriage).
+• Death of the embryo or fetus (miscarriage).

 How Well It Works

-In rare cases, an aspiration procedure doesn't successfully end a pregnancy.
-This is more likely to happen during the earliest weeks of a pregnancy.
+Vacuum aspiration is a common type of surgical abortion.
+It is usually effective.
+In rare cases, the procedure doesn't end a pregnancy.
+This is more likely to happen during the earliest weeks of pregnancy.

 Risks